 Stir with ice until properly chilled and adequately diluted.
 Strain into a chilled cocktail glass and garnish with oils from a lemon twist (discarded).

 Genever or jenever is a Dutch or Belgian spirit that was the precursor to gin.
 In fact, what most of us think of when we think of gin is actually London Dry gin, an English style that was a departure from its Dutch cousin.
-Old Tom was another type of gin that fell somewhere in the middle, lightly sweetened compared to a London Dry, but still drier than genever.
+Old Tom was another type of gin that fell somewhere in the middle, lightly sweetened compared to a London Dry, but still not quite genever.
 Sometimes aged in wood barrels, genever has a distinct malty flavor similar to white whiskey which is no surprise since the distillate is made from a large percentage of malted grain wine.
 For many years, Dutch genever had been impossible to find in the US.
 However, Bols of Amsterdam recently reintroduced their 19th century recipe to the US market and has taken the craft cocktail world by storm.

 Whether you make it with gin or genever is completely up to you.
 Try it both ways and see what you like best.
 Just make sure you give it a good stir with ice.
 You definitely want some dilution in this drink.
 Yellow Chartreuse is 80 proof even though it’s very sweet, so this cocktail is as potent as the driest Martini.
 You could use Green Chartreuse in smaller quantities if you can’t get the yellow, but know that it will change the character of the drink somewhat, and won’t sit well with most cocktail geeks.